stanjosh/notes-app/readme.md

 Notes app is a beginner project that is able to save notes the user has input.

-## Installation

-Visit http://projects.tropicks.lol to see it in action.

 ## technology

 Python, Flask, html, css.